 Texting has now graduated, and there are also several other ways to communicate with each other.
 There is messaging features on just about every social network, and of course, the regular SMS messages through your phone carrier work as well.

 Instagram or Facebook Live videos are great, but they are more for a one-to-many conversation.
 When I want to broadcast something to everyone I know, I’ll use that platform.
 When I just need to say something to a few individuals or just one person, I would previously just send a text.
-With Marco Polo, I can shoot a quick video to an individual or to a core group of friends.
+With Marco Polo, I can shoot a quick video to an individual or to a close group of friends.

 On Your Own Time